 PRINT 'Tutorial Gateway Views = ' + CONVERT(VARCHAR, @Val)

-If this condition is True, the SQL Break statement executed and the While loop iteration will stop at that number (i.e., 5)The following statement is outside the While Loop, and it has nothing to do with the expression in the While loop.
-It means, irrespective of condition result, this statement will execute.
+If this condition is True, the SQL Break statement executed and the While loop iteration will stop at that number (i.e., 5)The following print is outside the While Loop, and it has nothing to do with the expression in the While.
+It means, irrespective of condition result, this message will execute.

 The following SQL Server statement is outside the While Loop, and it has nothing to do with the expression in the While loop.
-It means, irrespective of condition result, this statement will execute.
+It means, irrespective of condition result, this print message will execute.

 PRINT 'This statement is Coming from Outside the While Loop'